About Us/Events/For Professionals/ Careers / Follow Us

 The Crime Victims Treatment Center (CVTC) at Roosevelt is one of the largest and most comprehensive hospital-based victim treatment centers in New York.
 As the first hospital in New York to establish a specialized and highly acclaimed treatment service for victims of sexual assault, we have SAFE (Sexual Assault Forensic Examiner) examiners available 24 hours a day.
 SAFE examiners devote their full attention to the needs of the victim and, only with the victims consent, collect evidence that can be used to prosecute the crime.

-Roosevelt Hospital’s rapidly deployed stroke team is capable of administering thrombolytic (clot-dissolving) medication to eligible patients within three hours from the onset of symptoms, which is the time period recommended by the American Heart Association.
+Mount Sinai Roosevelt’s rapidly deployed stroke team is capable of administering thrombolytic (clot-dissolving) medication to eligible patients within three hours from the onset of symptoms, which is the time period recommended by the American Heart Association.

 For information on the symptoms and treatment of stroke, go to the National Institutes of Health website.